gesnkb/GraceSandersFinal/Markdown Explained.md

 ![Some examples of markup languages](https://blog.fileformat.com/wp-content/uploads/sites/28/2019/05/Markup-Languages-FileFormat-300x199.png)

 ## Markdown is a very simple markup language.
 It is used in plaintext editors to add format elements to documents by using specialized markdown syntx to indicate certain structures
+### Markdown can be used in a number of plaintext editors, or a specific markdown application

 ![Here is some Markdown syntax](https://mdg.imgix.net/assets/images/vscode.png?auto=format&fit=clip&q=40&w=1080)